 System Mechanic will scan your computer in real time and use a feature called Privacy Guardian to clear out cookies on a regular basis.
 Of course, not all cookies are bad—some are designed to keep your shopping cart up to date or remember passwords for frequently visited sites, for instance—so System Mechanic will also let you white list any cookies you don’t want it to touch.

-Shop it: System Mechanic, 30 days free then $5 a month, subscriptions.yahoo.com
+Shop it: System Mechanic, free trial for 30 days free then $5 a month, subscriptions.yahoo.com

 Read more from Yahoo Life:

 Want daily pop culture news delivered to your inbox?
 Sign up here for Yahoo Entertainment & Lifestyle's newsletter.